Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/examples.md

     /* Note: The start and end times are floating point numbers.
     * 0 stands for the beginning of the day 1 for the end of the day.
-    * A "Skytag" begins at 12:00 p.m.
+    * a day in the game begins at 12:00 p.m.
-    * For the structure of the floating point format, google for IEEE 745.*/
+    * For the structure of the floating point format, google for IEEE-745.*/

     /* Result: rain all day! (unless you are in a zone
     * in which it snows, then snow all day) */